Keep Your Kids Worm Free

 At ZippiVet, we’re here to help you with a year-round parasite control program, including a preventative flea and tick treatment.
 At your pet’s check-up we test for common parasites and perform a physical examination.

 We know how to accurately diagnose and safely treat parasites and other health problems that not only affect your dog or cat, but also the safety of you and your family.
-If you see any of the warning signs in your family pet, you can quickly and easily schedule an appointment online or walk in to our clinic for a check-up.
+If you see any of the warning signs of parasites in your family pet, you can walk in or easily call, text, or request an appointment online at any of ZippiVet’s four Austin area locations.
 ZippiVet is open seven days a week.
-Book Now.